 (1) In this regulation —

-“employee” has the meaning given in the SGA Act section 12;
+employee has the meaning given in the SGA Act section 12;

-“individual superannuation guarantee shortfall” has the meaning given in the SGA Act section 19;
+individual superannuation guarantee shortfall has the meaning given in the SGA Act section 19;

-“superannuation guarantee charge” means the charge imposed by the Superannuation Guarantee Charge Act 1992 (Commonwealth).
+superannuation guarantee charge means the charge imposed by the Superannuation Guarantee Charge Act 1992 (Commonwealth).

 (2) An Employer must make contributions to the Fund for each of its employees who is an eligible statutory WSS Member such that the Employer will avoid incurring an individual superannuation guarantee shortfall for the Member.